-The first year is spent in Reception; then they move on to Year I, Year 2 and so on until they complete Year 6 prior to transfer to their next school.
-The children then move onto secondary school with the majority going to Ringmer Community College however we have also had children move to Lewes Priory, Chailey and UTCC, depending on where they live.
+Your child's first year at school is called Reception; then they move on to Year I, Year 2 and so on until they complete Year 6 prior to transfer to their next school.
+The children then move onto secondary school with the majority going to Ringmer Community College however we have also had children move to Lewes Priory, Chailey and UCTC, depending on where they live.
 We have regular liaison meetings and other contact to ensure a smooth transfer to Key Stage 3.
 Pupils also have opportunities to use other resources at the college, suitable for the primary curriculum and take part in workshops and master classes for mathematics, science and design technology, attended with pupils from other local primary schools.